Karim Zeriahen: It’s Taken Me All of My Life to Find You at the Lazarides Gallery

 One is neither enthralled nor particularly disappointed; with Zeriahen one feels, ultimately, nothing in particular.

-Karim Zeriahen: It’s Taken Me All of My Life to Find You is on at the Lazarides Gallery until 10th May 2014, for further information visit here.
+Karim Zeriahen: It’s Taken Me All of My Life to Find You is at the Lazarides Gallery until 10th May 2014.
+For further information visit the gallery’s website here.